-For us to get to Nan, we had to take the “school bus” as this was a school sanctioned trip.
+For us to start our adventures in Nan, we had get there.
+As this was a school sanctioned trip, I got to ride in our “school bus” .
 Now, let me set the record straight.
 Our “school bus” isn’t really a bus.
 I don’t even know what to call this automobile.
 I guess you could call it a truck bus.
 It’s a massive songthaew type of vehicle large enough to fit like 30 people and luggage.

 I wouldn’t necessarily say it’s the most comfortable mode of transportation, as the seats are benches along the sides.
 This means that we faced outwards along the road.
 I don’t get carsick normally, but not facing the same direction as the moving vehicle and the windiness of the roads, did cause a little sickness.

-The drive from Lampang to Nan took us just over 6 hours with stops included.
-It is a pretty decent drive and since we went in September, it was very luscious and green.
+The drive from Lampang to Nan was an adventure and took us just over 6 hours with stops included.
+It is a beautiful drive and since we went in September, it was very luscious and green.
 I spent many hours just staring at the windows.

 Accommodation in Nan